kunxianhuang/CsIEnergyCNN/README.md

 our model the default step is 30,000.
 It will take about 2 days. \
 ``python3 CsIArray_CNN_train.py ``

-The trained model will be saved into directory of save_model/
+The trained model will be saved into directory of save_model/ \
+The pre-trained model is already in save_model/.
+So, you can use it and skip the training step.

 ### Applying
 You can download the testing data which are CsI array energies with incident of mono-energy gamma-ray. \